RedisAI/RedisAI/docs/commands.md

    4) "4"
 ```

-The following shows how the combine the retrieval of the tensor's meta data, and binary data as a String:
+The following shows how the combine the retrieval of the tensor's metadata, and binary data as a String:

 ```
 redis> AI.TENSORGET mytensor META BLOB